sparseML/ActiveSparseML/README.md

 # ActiveSparseML
 This repo is for GSoC 2017 project Active Set Based Second-order Algorithm for Sparse Learning.
-We have implemented the fasted sqrt root Lasso solver using active set based second order method in the package.
+We have implemented a high performance sqrt root Lasso solver using active set based second order method in the package.

 To install and use the package:
 ```R